flux-framework/flux-core/doc/man1/flux-jobs.rst

    format syntax.
 See OUTPUT FORMAT below for field names.
 Named formats may be listed via :option:`--format=help`.
 An alternate default format can be set via the FLUX_JOBS_FORMAT_DEFAULT environment variable.
-Additional named formats may be registered with ``flux jobs`` via configuration.
+Additional named formats may be registered with :program:`flux jobs` via configuration.
    See the CONFIGURATION section for more details.
 A configuration snippet for an existing named format may be generated with :option:`--format=get-config=NAME`.

 .. option:: --json